hstreamdb/docs/docs/en/monitoring/grafana.md

 ![](./grafana/add-a-panel.png)

 Under the "Query" tab, use the metrics explorer under the "Metrics" tab to select the HStream metrics.
-Use the query builder to construct the query, and edit the title and more attributes.
+Use the query builder to construct the query and provide attributes.
 Then save the new panel.

 ![](./grafana/create-dashboard.png)

 Click on "Save dashboard", then export as JSON for provisioning and import usages.

 ![](./grafana/save.png)